We Lost the Pig But We Saved Our Bacon

 Incredibly, the woman still wanted the pig.
 To this day I expect she has no idea what profound gratitude I hold in my heart for her.
 And, in case you are wondering, there was never any discussion of pork on the table, with her or with anyone else.
 It seems that people in this part of the world don't think of pot-bellied pigs as breakfast or dinner.

-And thus it fell to our town manager, John Basteen, who is also Duncan's animal control officer and father to several young livestock husbandry experts, to get the pig from our downtown block to a new home in the hamlet of Virden, just over the border in New Mexico.
+And thus it fell to our town manager, John Basteen, who was also Duncan's animal control officer and father to several young livestock husbandry experts, to get the pig from our downtown block to a new home in the hamlet of Virden, just over the border in New Mexico.
 John arrived in his pickup truck with a strapping teenage son.
 They had nothing but their bare hands at the ready.
-Samuel and Gabriel joined them in the neighbors' back yard.
+Samuel and Gabriel joined them in the neighbors' back yard, where the pig was again pushing around the wreckage of the hen house.
 That episode is fully documented in the video below.

 What isn't documented on video is what happened after John caught the pig.
 He carried the squealing animal back to the truck and settled him on top of the open tailgate, hugging and patting and soothing the distraught thing.
 Very soon the pig calmed down.
 John ordered his big dog out of the back seat in the cab and tucked the pig in there for the ten-minute drive to Virden.
 And off they went.

-"There is a couple up front," she said.
+"There is a couple up front," the guest said.
 "They say they're looking for their pig."

 I asked Clayton to go with me to meet them.
 I wasn't sure I would keep my composure if he weren't there to restrain me.
-They were a young couple I had never seen before, both exceptionally attractive young people with very beautiful caramel-colored skin.
+They were a young couple I had never seen before, both exceptionally attractive, with beautiful caramel-colored skin and glossy black hair.
+They were dressed in stylish sport mode.
 They had been out of town, they said, and were now looking for their escaped pig.

 The timing of their vacation and the pig's antics in town were not entirely congruent.
+More disturbingly, they referred to their missing pig as "she."
 I just said, "You're going to have to call the town manager."
 Sorry, John.

 A few weeks later, I was helping the town billing clerk Isabel with the line-up for our early morning Fourth of July parade.
-After I had handed out parade numbers to entries that included a ten-foot papier mâché American eagle, a man in full battle fatigues driving a perfect vintage pickup, and some dressed-up girls on splendid ponies, I started walking back toward the park.
-Someone spoke to me from a pickup truck parked along the parade route.
+After I distributed parade number cards to entrants that included a ten-foot papier mâché American eagle, a man in full battle fatigues driving a perfect vintage pickup, and some dressed-up girls on splendid ponies, I started walking back toward the park.
+Someone spoke to me from a little truck parked along the parade route.

 I was never, ever going to ask Richard Lunt about that day.
 But he brought it up while visiting with us.